 The light shower of boos raining after the Raiders offense opened with three plays and a punt intensified when the second series ended with JaMarcus being intercepted by Broncos safety Renaldo Hill.

-And when Oakland's third series ended with Russell heaving another pick, there was enough disgust from the three-quarters capacity crowd (45,602) to
+And when Oakland's third series ended with Russell heaving another pick, there was enough disgust from the three-quarters capacity crowd (45,602) to shake the stadium.